Dynamical stability for dense patterns in discrete attractor neural networks

+Our analysis predicts substantial stability only in the near-linear region $n\approx1$ (\Cref{fig:phase-diagram}c, \Cref{fig:sm_optimals}b).
+The benefits of threshold-linear activation are also observable for sparse patterns (\Cref{fig:extdata_fig_2}e), where it is optimal for $\textrm{CV}\ge1$.
+This is consistent with previous literature on storage of graded memory patterns using the `Hebbian' approach, which focused on this activation function \cite{treves1990graded, schonsberg2021efficiency} and with the machine learning literature using similar activations \cite{dubey2022activation}, but contrasts with other approaches that advocate for the benefits of supralinear activation \cite{rubin2015stabilized, ahmadian2021dynamical}.

+Numerical results demonstrate that the optimal choice of $\sigma$ is a finite value (\Cref{fig:phase-diagram}d, \Cref{fig:sm_optimals}c).
+Theory does not predict this value well due to the abovementioned imprecisions in the estimation of the zero crossing of $\lambda_\mathrm{mem}$.

-In our analysis the optimal threshold is negative.
-This is evident in the theory for dense patterns (\Cref{eq:thetaOpt}, \Cref{fig:SM_scatter}c), and empirically at the optimal parameters for dense patterns (\Cref{fig:fig_4}d), as well as for sparse patterns (\Cref{fig:extdata_fig_2}c).
-A negative threshold is uncommon in the literature (a notable exception is the Willshaw model \cite{golomb1990willshaw}) and contrasts with the prevailing view in the field \cite{khona2022attractor}, according to which the construction of multiple distinct and stable activity patterns requires global inhibition and selective recurrent excitation.
+In our analysis, the optimal threshold is negative.
+This is supported by the theory bounding the threshold from above (\Cref{fig:phase-diagram}a-b), and is evident empirically at the optimal parameters for dense patterns (\Cref{fig:sm_optimals}d), as well as for sparse patterns (\Cref{fig:extdata_fig_2}c).
+A negative threshold implies that neurons are biased toward activity and are held back by recurrent connections which are dominated by inhibition (i.e.\ $m<0$), as shown for the near-optimal values $n=1,\sigma=1$ in \Cref{fig:capacity}l.
+A negative threshold was already reported as a condition for stability in some other, unrelated models \cite{golomb1990willshaw, ben1995theory, barak2021mapping}.
+Note that the inhibition-dominated connections in our model differ from previous proposals for how recurrent neural networks can perform associative memory and with the prevailing view in the field \cite{khona2022attractor}, according to which the construction of multiple distinct and stable activity patterns requires global inhibition and selective recurrent excitation.

-\mysec{Discussion } Our analysis highlights the conditions for memory pattern stability in the auto-associative memory task.
-The resulting theory is rich and makes many testable predictions, most notably a \textit{stability phase transition} at a number of patterns which is proportional to the number of neurons, and is below the \textit{capacity phase transition}, which does not account for stability.
-It constrains the range of usable activation thresholds and predicts the optimal single-neuron activation function for different memory pattern statistics.
-Most notably, we establish that near-linear activation and finite noise levels are optimal for stable recall of dense memory patterns.
+\mysec{Discussion } Our analysis highlights the conditions for memory pattern stability in attractor networks performing auto-associative memory recall.
+The resulting theory makes several testable predictions, most notably a \textit{stability phase transition} at a number of patterns which is proportional to the number of neurons, below the \textit{capacity phase transition}, which does not account for stability.
+It constrains the range of possible choices for single-neuron activation functions and establishes that near-linear activation, a negative threshold, and non-zero noise levels are optimal for the stable recall of dense memory patterns.